 Graston Technique® was first researched in 1991-92 at Ball State University and Ball Memorial Hospital in Muncie, Indiana.
 The research found that the controlled micro trauma induced through Graston Technique® protocol, increased the amount of fibroblasts to the treated area.
-That amount of inflammation to the scar tissue helps initiate the healing cascade.
+That amount of inflammation to the scar tissue helps initiate healing.
 The structure of the tissue is rearranged and damaged tissue is replaced by new tissue.
 Ice is then applied to reduce the pain and exercise is introduced to increase function and range of motion.

 Changing the way soft tissue injuries are treated